balc3r/garmin-connect-export/README.md

 garmin-connect-export
 =====================

 Download a copy of your Garmin Connect data, including stats and GPX tracks.
+This fork has been modified from the original to support Python 3 (no backwards compatibility for 2).

 Description
 -----------